Shogofa-Nawrozy/hotel-booking-platform/README.md

 To generate demo data: use “Import Random Data” button or run:

-nginx
-Copy
-Edit
     python mariadb_seeder.py

 NoSQL Migration:
     Migrate data with “Migrate to MongoDB” in the web UI or run:

-nginx
-Copy
-Edit
     python migrate_sql_to_nosql.py

 The backend uses MongoDB after migration.

 Analytics Report: